nopphonyel/json_traverse/Readme.md

 # JSON Traverse

 ## What
-This lib will parse the JSON string into composition of HashMaps and Vectors where JSON Object will be convert to HashMaps and JSON List will be the Vector.
+This lib will parse the JSON string into a composition of HashMaps and Vectors where JSON Object will be convert to HashMaps and JSON List will be the Vector.
 I decided to use Hashmap because it is easy to retrive the key and iterate through it without any fancy method.

 ## Why
-I'm looking for a JSON tool in rust language that can able to easily retrive the key of the JSON object.
-I tried `serde`, may be I'm too dumb but I can't find the way to retrive the list or iterable of keys from JSON object, so I decided to implement JSON parser by myself.
+I'm looking for a JSON parsing lib in Rust language that easily to retreive list JSON Object keys.
+I tried `serde`, maybe I'm too dumb but I can't find any simple way to retreive it, so I decided to implement a JSON parser.

 ## How
-Since Rust is type strict, but still allow multiple types in enum, so I create an enum called JSON to support all of data types in JSON.
+Since Rust is type strict but still allows multiple types in enum, I create an enum called `JSON` to support all of data types in JSON.
 The table below shows the relation between my enum and each of JSON data type.

 | enum | JSON Data type|
 |-------|---------|